dethcrypto/TypeChain/README.md

 ### Motivation

 Interacting with blockchain in Javascript is a pain.
-Web3 interface is sluggish and when you want to use from Typescript it gets even worse.
+Web3 interface is sluggish and when using it with Typescript it gets even worse.
 Often, you can't be sure what given method call will actually do without looking at ABI file.
-Typechain is here to solve these problems (as long as you use Typescript).
+TypeChain is here to solve these problems (as long as you use Typescript).

 ### How does it work?

-Typechain is code generator - provide ABI file and you will get Typescript class with flexible interface for interacting with blockchain.
+TypeChain is code generator - provide ABI file and you will get Typescript class with flexible interface for interacting with blockchain.

 In future we plan to leverage something like tsc plugin system to come up with much more elegant